developer51709/Terminal-Based-Announcement-Bot-For-Discord/README.md

 ## 📜 Future Improvements
 - Scheduled announcements (send at a specific time)
 - Rich embeds for styled announcements
-- Config file to store the bot token
 - Error logging
 - Multi‑channel broadcast (send the same announcement to multiple channels)